MinecraftForge/Documentation/docs/animation/armature.md

 Joints
 --------
-Each joint defines an object that animates together as a single unit in the animation together.
-For example, in the vanilla json model format, multiple elements can belong to the same joint.
+Each joint defines an object that animates together as a single unit in the animation.
+With Vanilla JSON models, this means that multiple elements can belong to the same joint.

 The format is like this:
 ```javascript